Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintB/us004/03.design/Readme.md

-# US006 - Create a Task
+# US004 - Assign a skill to collaborator

 ## 3. Design - User Story Realization